 Similarly to the reach of the audience, you can now expand the reach of your potential collaborators or speakers.
 With location no longer being a point, any number of speakers can be included in the schedule and ‘log in’ to make live talks or provide over pre-recorded content to be used during the event.

 Time is gold, right?
 Save time by reducing the need for travel time and event preparation.
 Virtual events, if organized appropriately, can also be more time-efficient in terms of the duration.

 Once the land-based event is over, the focus turns to the next one.
 The fact is that once the virtual event has passed, all of the content - such as keynotes and the booths themselves can still be accessed and visited months after and the content sits online for a much longer period of time, which is great for exhibitors as well as attendees.

-Planning, promoting, and hosting a virtual event requires the same level of attention to detail as in real-life.
+Planning, hosting, and promoting a virtual event requires the same level of attention to detail as in real-life.
 For virtual events, however, specific event advertising strategies need to ensure the online program won’t get lost in the digital ruffle.

 Create an attention-grabbing event page, including all of the essentials such as event dates, agenda, speaker’s bios, sign-up links and secure payment options.
 Use keywords to boost your search potential.
 Make the most of email marketing, To boost the interest, pepper your newsletters with lively visionary that conveys engagement even in an online format, and even offer special discount codes.
 Show people a peek at what is to come.

 There are a lot of ways to promote your virtual event through social media.
 Make a vlog to show it off, send out a press release, and of course, use your imagination in limitless virtual environment ad spaces, digital hanging banners, running lanes etc to showcase your brand and product during the event.